 One of Europe's best breeding grounds for talent

 North Rhine-Westphalia is a state of highly qualified workers and academics.
-This is ensured by the 70 universities and universities of applied sciences where some 772,000 students are learning for a successful future career.
+This is ensured by the 70 universities and universities of applied sciences where nearly 764,000 students are learning for a successful future career.
 More than one in four academics in Germany is trained in NRW.
 This makes NRW Germany's No. 1 breeding ground for talent.
 In 2017 alone, 112,000 students completed their education at North Rhine-Westphalian universities.
 A talent pool from which companies from both Germany and abroad profit.
 The state's highly developed businesses also produce excellently trained specialists.

 Internationally renowned university location

 A broad-based university landscape in NRW secures the training of tomorrow's workforce.

 The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
 Nearly one in eight students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Russia.
 The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
 Nearly one in nine students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Russia.
 Especially popular with international students are the study programs for economics as well as mechanical engineering and information technology.

 School education in North Rhine-Westphalian is shaped by this cultural diversity: Among the more than 6,200 education institutions in the state, there are seven international and 12 foreign schools.
 These not only lay the foundation for an internationally oriented school career, but also represent an important location advantage for the families of foreign nationals working in companies here.
 The international schools are privately run educational institutions.
 Here, students can acquire a university entrance qualification which is internationally recognized.